Valamir61/Trading_Helper_CoinGecko/README.md

 # Trading_Helper
- Trading tool for the best
+ Trading tool for a light treatment of crypto data Using json
+ Using data from CoinGecko